violabs/picard/.ai/working/Specification.md

 ## Documentation

-ValidatingAdmissionPolicy
+MutatingAdmissionPolicy v1alpha1
-ValidatingAdmissionPolicy describes the definition of an admission validation policy that accepts or rejects an object without changing it.
+MutatingAdmissionPolicy describes the definition of an admission mutation policy that mutates the object coming into admission chain.
-apiVersion: admissionregistration.k8s.io/v1
+apiVersion: admissionregistration.k8s.io/v1alpha1

-import "k8s.io/api/admissionregistration/v1"
+import "k8s.io/api/admissionregistration/v1alpha1"

-ValidatingAdmissionPolicy
+MutatingAdmissionPolicy
-ValidatingAdmissionPolicy describes the definition of an admission validation policy that accepts or rejects an object without changing it.
+MutatingAdmissionPolicy describes the definition of an admission mutation policy that mutates the object coming into admission chain.

-apiVersion: admissionregistration.k8s.io/v1
+apiVersion: admissionregistration.k8s.io/v1alpha1

-kind: ValidatingAdmissionPolicy
+kind: MutatingAdmissionPolicy

 metadata (ObjectMeta)

 Standard object metadata; More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata.

-spec (ValidatingAdmissionPolicySpec)
+spec (MutatingAdmissionPolicySpec)

-Specification of the desired behavior of the ValidatingAdmissionPolicy.
+Specification of the desired behavior of the MutatingAdmissionPolicy.

-ValidatingAdmissionPolicySpec is the specification of the desired behavior of the AdmissionPolicy.
+MutatingAdmissionPolicySpec is the specification of the desired behavior of the admission policy.

-spec.auditAnnotations ([]AuditAnnotation)

-Atomic: will be replaced during a merge

-auditAnnotations contains CEL expressions which are used to produce audit annotations for the audit event of the API request. validations and auditAnnotations may not both be empty; a least one of validations or auditAnnotations is required.

-AuditAnnotation describes how to produce an audit annotation for an API request.

-spec.auditAnnotations.key (string), required

-key specifies the audit annotation key.
-The audit annotation keys of a ValidatingAdmissionPolicy must be unique.
-The key must be a qualified name ([A-Za-z0-9][-A-Za-z0-9_.]*) no more than 63 bytes in length.

-The key is combined with the resource name of the ValidatingAdmissionPolicy to construct an audit annotation key: "{ValidatingAdmissionPolicy name}/{key}".

-If an admission webhook uses the same resource name as this ValidatingAdmissionPolicy and the same audit annotation key, the annotation key will be identical.
-In this case, the first annotation written with the key will be included in the audit event and all subsequent annotations with the same key will be discarded.

-Required.

-spec.auditAnnotations.valueExpression (string), required

-valueExpression represents the expression which is evaluated by CEL to produce an audit annotation value.
-The expression must evaluate to either a string or null value.
-If the expression evaluates to a string, the audit annotation is included with the string value.
-If the expression evaluates to null or empty string the audit annotation will be omitted.
-The valueExpression may be no longer than 5kb in length.
-If the result of the valueExpression is more than 10kb in length, it will be truncated to 10kb.

-If multiple ValidatingAdmissionPolicyBinding resources match an API request, then the valueExpression will be evaluated for each binding.
-All unique values produced by the valueExpressions will be joined together in a comma-separated list.

-Required.

 spec.failurePolicy (string)

 failurePolicy defines how to handle failures for the admission policy.
 Failures can occur from CEL expression parse errors, type check errors, runtime errors and invalid or mis-configured policy definitions or bindings.

-A policy is invalid if spec.paramKind refers to a non-existent Kind.
-A binding is invalid if spec.paramRef.name refers to a non-existent resource.
+A policy is invalid if paramKind refers to a non-existent Kind.
+A binding is invalid if paramRef.name refers to a non-existent resource.

 failurePolicy does not define how validations that evaluate to false are handled.

-When failurePolicy is set to Fail, ValidatingAdmissionPolicyBinding validationActions define how failures are enforced.

 Allowed values are Ignore or Fail.
 Defaults to Fail.